ext/pull-request-changelog/README.md

 comment-id | "pull-request-changelog" | id passed to sticky-pull-request-commend fetch-depth | 100 | git commit depth
 version | "auto" | NPM script version (passed to npx).
-Default is to use same script version as action version.
+Default is to use same script version as action version. skip-install |  | Skip installing NPM package (you need to manually ensure the package exists)

 <!-- ACTION INPUTS END -->